Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Introduction

 \subsection{\revision{Relevant Prior Art}}

-\revision{ Data detection and precoding for small-scale, single- and multi-carrier MIMO systems is a well studied topic; see, e.g.,~\cite{SP02,SSBGS02,SSP01,paulraj03,studer2011asic} and the references therein.
-However, all of these results focus on small-scale, point-to-point MIMO systems and do (i) not exploit specific properties of massive MU-MIMO systems and (ii) ignore the fact that time-division duplexing (TDD)-based systems must perform data-detection \emph{and} precoding, and hence, can re-use intermediate results (such as the Gram matrix) to reduce the computational complexity.
+\revision{ Data detection and precoding for small-scale, single- and multi-carrier MIMO systems is a well studied topic; see e.g. \cite{SP02,SSBGS02,SSP01,paulraj03,studer2011asic} and the references therein. \revisiontwo{ Data detection and precoding algorithms for massive MIMO systems have been proposed in, e.g., \cite{CL2014,JGMS2015conf,CLSK2013,ML12a,WYWDCS2014,indiachemp}, which leverage the fact that the Gram matrix is diagonally dominant \cite{RPLLMET13}. } However, all of these results (i) do not exploit specific properties of massive MU-MIMO systems and (ii) ignore the fact that time-division duplexing (TDD)-based systems must perform data-detection \emph{and} precoding, and hence, can re-use intermediate results (such as the Gram matrix) to reduce the computational complexity.
 In contrast, our results exploit the specifics of massive MU-MIMO systems, namely channel hardening, and enable a re-use of the computations carried out in the uplink for downlink precoding.}

 \revision{ The recent report \cite{MAMMOET} proposed an approximate interpolation-based ZF-based equalizer for a wideband massive MU-MIMO testbed.
 In contrast to our work, the authors interpolate the \emph{inverse} of the Gram matrix.
 While simulation results in \cite{MAMMOET} show that the method works well in practice, no theoretical results have been provided.
 In contrast, we use approximate methods to interpolate the Gram matrix, and we provide exact analytical results that provide a solid foundation of approximate interpolation methods in massive MU-MIMO systems. }